Nazeeefa/Dinoflagellates/analyses.md

 ```
 ln -s ../MMETSP0360.nt.fa
 ```
+A high quality transcriptome assembly is expected to have strong representation of the reads (input to the assembler).
+Read representation can be quantified by aligning the RNA-Seq reads back to the transcriptome assembly.
+Bowtie2 aligner allows to align the reads to the Trinity assembly, and in doing so, take notice of the read representation statistics reported by the bowtie2 aligner.

-Building an index library for RNA-seq data using bowtie2 to each fasta file.
-Six index files have been produced by the extension .bt2 which could be interpreted as bowtie2.
+Prior to running the alignment, index library for the Trinity assembly (RNA-seq data) is built using bowtie2 to each fasta file.
+4-6 index files have been produced by the extension .bt2 which could be interpreted as bowtie2.

 ```
 bowtie2-build MMETSP0360.nt.fa MMETSP0360